 If you’re curious about the topics they usually cover during their prenatal visits with clients, ask!

-16. Where do we meet your clients for prenatal visits?
+16. Where do you meet your clients for prenatal visits?

-Some doulas will come to your home for prenatal visits.
-Others may be a part of an agency, and you must meet your doula at their office.
-Understand where your meetings will occur and if you need to prepare or bring anything.
+Some doulas will visit your home for prenatal appointments.
+Others may be part of an agency, and you will need to meet your doula at their office.
+Understand where your meetings will take place and whether you need to prepare or bring anything.

-17. Have you been to my hospital/birth center before?
+17. Have you been to my hospital or birth center before?
 What were your experiences like?

-There are certain hospitals that I have been to where I’ve had terrible experiences at.
-I can say the same thing about a birth center too.
+I have been to certain hospitals where I’ve had terrible experiences.
+I can say the same thing about a birth center, too.
 Asking the doulas what their experiences are like will give you a good idea of what your experience might be like.
 It will also show you how that doula handled those challenging births.

-The same thing goes for your care provider.
-Doulas are working with them constantly, and they get to see behind the curtain/ what your care provider is really like.
-This can better prepare you for what to expect.
+The same applies to your care provider.
+Doulas work with them constantly, and they get to see behind the curtain and what your care provider is really like.
+This can help you better prepare for what to expect.
 Since they have the experience, they can tell you what you can expect from your doctor or midwife during labor and birth.

 19. When will you join me in labor?
 Would you come to my home first?